linux-test-project/ltp/README.md

 Shortcut to running a single test
 ---------------------------------

-If you need to execute a single test you actually does not need to compile whole LTP, if you want to run a syscall testcase following should work.
+If you need to execute a single test you actually do not need to compile the whole LTP, if you want to run a syscall testcase following should work.

 ```
 $ cd testcases/kernel/syscalls/foo